Do you have trouble getting out of your comfort zone?

 I debated between options, went back and forth, called friends and family for their insight and support, and lost days and days of sleep over the decision.

-I ran my dilemma by a close friend and climbing partner.
-After listening to my struggle and reasoning, on both sides of the options, he asked, “What’s your anchor look like?”
+One day, I ran my dilemma by a close friend and climbing partner.
+After listening to my struggle and reasoning, he asked, “What’s your anchor look like?”

 “You know, your anchor.
 Worst case, what will you do if you go for this option and it doesn’t work?
 What would you do?”

-And then, the breakthrough technique was born.
-He asked me to write it down in great detail.
+He asked me to write down my plan in great detail.

-I pushed back: “I just told you what I would do, who I would call first, the next step, and so on.
+I said: “I just told you what I would do, who I would call first, the next step, and so on.
 Everything I would do to recover and restart should my crazy idea not work.
 Why should I write it down?”